iblsoft/swimdemo/MET-SWIM-AMQP-Guidance-CP1.md

 - _conditional_: are mandatory under stated conditions,
 - _optional_: their presence is left to the implementation, but when included, they SHALL adhere to this specification.

-**Note:** Earlier revisions of this guidance used a `properties.` prefix to stay close to the _WIS 2.0 Notification Message (WNM)_ standard.
-However:

-1. The usage of the `properties` object in WNM is only due to the WIS 2.0 notification message conforming to the GeoJSON formatting ([RFC 7946](https://datatracker.ietf.org/doc/html/rfc7946)).
-2. The GeoJSON specification requires that all custom properties be stored in a `properties` sub-object rather than in the top-level object reserved for feature type declaration and geometry.
-3. In AMQP, this is unnecessary because the direct equivalent of the GeoJSON custom properties are the AMQP application properties, so there is no need to use any prefix.
-4. See also the [WNM message](https://wmo-im.github.io/wis2-notification-message/standard/wis2-notification-message-STABLE.html#_wis2_notification_message_examples) example from the WIS 2.0 specification.

-> **TODO:** is this a good decision, or should we go back to using the `"properties."` prefix to have a more 1:1 correspondence to the WNM JSON?

 ### Examples of AMQP Filter Expressions applied to Application Properties

 ```sql